kronthto/laravel-oauth2-login/readme.md

 **You will need to assign a higher priority to `CheckOAuth2` than `\Illuminate\Auth\Middleware\Authenticate`**, do this by overriding `$middlewarePriority` in your Http-Kernel.

+If you want to add the middleware globally, best do it as route-middleware, in `middlewareGroups.web`, rather than the very global middleware array.

 ## Changelog

 Please see the [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.